-The Portal Builder provides a way to design, create, and edit custom Portals.
+The Portals Builder provides a way to design, create, and edit custom Portals.
 Portals are interfaces that allow someone to access select information from your Airkit app without giving them to access anything under the hood.
-In addition to giving you control over what data is displayed in these Portals, the Portal Builder also makes it easy to streamline actions users of a Portal might want to take with the data, such as sending emails to addresses collected by the app.
+In addition to giving you control over what data is displayed in these Portals, the Portals Builder also makes it easy to streamline actions users of a Portal might want to take with the data, such as sending emails to addresses collected by the app.

-Like most Builders, the layout of the Portal Builder maps comfortably onto the general structure of the Studio: to the immediate right of the Builder Bar is the Tree, to the right of which is the Stage, to the right of which is the Inspector:
+Like most Builders, the layout of the Portals Builder maps comfortably onto the general structure of the Studio: to the immediate right of the Builder Bar is the Tree, to the right of which is the Stage, to the right of which is the Inspector:

-In this document, we will discuss the broad functionality of each component of the Portal Builder and provide links to additional resources that provide a more detailed discussion of specific tools provided by it.
+In this document, we will discuss the broad functionality of each component of the Portals Builder and provide links to additional resources that provide a more detailed discussion of specific tools provided by it.

 The Tree is where you'll find an expandable and collapsible breakdown of the Portal associated with your application.
 Portals consist of individual Portal Pages, each of which can be designed around particular workflows or analytics requirements.

 The structure of the Tree is relatively uncomplicated.
 There are only two levels, and they nest as follows:

 Portal Pages can be divided into two types: Data Grid and Embeds.
 New Portal Pages can be added by clicking the '+' icon to the right of the Portal.